Two fried eggs.

-Because I used to be worried about keeping him alive when he would want to leap off the highest part of the playground and now I’m worried about keeping him alive when he starts driving in a couple of years.
+Because I used to be worried about keeping him alive when he would want to leap off the highest part of the playground and now I’m worried about keeping him alive as he drives off in his car.

 Because suddenly you go from teaching them how to share a toy to teaching them what to do if someone tries to show them pornography.

 Because you only have this little window of time to make adjustments and corrections before they are launched out into the world.

 BUT, just like the years when he was little and I was exhausted from chasing him around all day, it also has these absolutely beautiful moments.
 Moments of laughter and amazingly insightful discussions.
 Moments that give you a glimpse of the incredible man he is going to be.

 A son will naturally pull away from his mom.
 I tell him all of the time that he is just doing what he is supposed to be doing by growing up but that doesn’t make it easy for me as his mama.

 So, I make him fried eggs every morning.

 It’s such a simple thing and yet both of us know, deep down inside, that it’s about more than just eggs.

 He could get his own breakfast.
 He could even whip up his own eggs each morning.
 He knows how to do that.